Autocars Co.: Models for the Israeli market

 Sussita (A.K.A "Cube") - manufactured from 1960 till 1966.
 2 doors station wagon and pick-up versions.
 Designed with the help of the British Reliant company.
 The car was built using various Ford's parts, mainly the Ford Anglia engine.

 Carmel - manufactured from 1962 till 1964.
 A clone of the British three wheeler Reliant Regal, that was modified to have 4 wheels.
 The model had many problems, and was discontinued.
 The Carmel label was later given to next generations of the Sussita sedans.

 Sussita 12 - manufactured from 1964 till 1970.
 Body versions:2 doors station wagon, 2 doors sedan (A.K.A Carmel), 4 doors sedan (A.K.A Gilboa) and pick-up versions.
 Till 1968 the Sussita 12 used the Ford Anglia engines, where the Gilboa had an optional 1500cc Ford's engine.
 From 1968 to 1970 the station wagon and sedans (Carmel and Gilboa), used the Triumph Herald 12/50 engine.

 Sussita 13/60 - manufactured from 1970 till 1975.
 2 doors station wagon, 2 doors sedan (A.K.A Carmel Ducas), and pick-up versions.
-4 doors sedan was not produced.
+4 door sedan was not produced.
 The Sussita 13/60 was built on the British Triumph Herald's chassis, and used the Herald 13/60 engine and gearbox.

 Autocars assembled several car models of other manufactures, using complete kits received from them.
 For example:

 Triumph 1300 / Triumph 1500 - British Triumph cars from kits in the late 1960s.
 The Triumph lineup included the Triumph 1300, although originally only with a 1500 engine as the 1300 was considered too close to the 1.3 litre Hino Contessa.

 Hino Contesa 900 / Hino Contesa 1300 - Assembled from original kits received from Hino Japan.
 The franchise, to assemble the Contessa, moved in 1969 from Eilin to Autocars, after the Israeli government forced the merger of the two companies.
 The contract was discontinued when Toyota had taken over Hino.

-Autocars went bankruptcy in 1970.
+Autocars went bankrupt in 1970.
 Its assembly lines were bought by Rom Carmel Industries.
 Rom Carmel continued to manufacture the Sussita 13/60, till 1975.
 Rom Carmel manufactured their own models: Rom Carmel 1300, and Rom Carmel 1301, till 1980.